samsquire/assembly/README.md

 How do you implement fast parallel kernel commands such as parallel map?
 Or parallel iterate?
 Inspired by APL and array programming languages.
 And Volcano query execution for things such as parallel joins?

- * use threads for paralellism
+ * use threads for paralellism and use a number less than the number of physical cores in the CPU less one for the operating system
+ * pin the threads to a particular core
  * split control flow into these threads but do not join (synchronize) frequently - shard truly with no synchronization on the hot path
  * minimise contention of locks, atomics or compare and swap
  * split threads into a topology for low latency (50-120 nanoseconds) so thread pairs for barriers or 4 threads for atomic synchronizer
- * split memory locations to avoid contention on a parricular memory address on the bus when using atomics
+ * split memory locations to avoid contention on a particular memory address on the memory bus when using atomics
  * avoid locks/mutexes and use lockfree algorithms
  * minimise the number of crossover communication points between threads and treat them as independent shards
  * have strict per-thread memory ownership. communication changes the owner unless its readonly.
  * use padding alignment to avoid false sharing
  * use io_uring
- * use linear arrays (vectors)
+ * use linear arrays (vectors) apter trees
  * use structures of arrays
  * use memory tiling
  * use strides